 This takes some extra effort, but it will definitely be paid back.
 Above all, the initial evaluation will help you to realize how the final resource should look like and what must be done to achieve this.

 #2.
 Define the Scope and Plan

 This stage may turn out to be a harsh one.
 As the project evolves and the client comes up with new requirements and ideas, designers and developers may face some unpredictable challenges.
 Especially, in the case of the limited budget and approaching deadline.

 Planning and scope evaluation is the only way to prevent this.
 When the tasks of the website design process are clearly described and have a timeframe, the design team will have no problems completing them on time.
 This is greatly based on the mentioned evaluation stage and customer assessment.
 Besides, professional evaluation lowers the chance of unexpected changes in the web design process.

 It is also crucial to create a site map and build a wireframe for the future website during this stage.

 #3.
 Web Page Design, Development, and Testing

 Once you completed the previous steps, it is time to choose any free or paid online design creator with templates or opt-in for professional web design services.
-We mostly describe the process for a customized web page with unique design.
+We mostly describe the process for a customized web page with a unique design.
 Also, read the article about the differences between custom web development and website builder tools if you consider using website builder tools.